-I hate running to the store for for fresh ginger, or throwing away an entire container of half & half because the recipe only called for one cup and the rest went bad.
-Here are 25 “Why didn’t I think of that before?!” foods you can actually freeze to save you in a pinch for later.
+I hate running to the store for fresh ginger or throwing away an entire container of half & half because the recipe only called for one cup and the rest went bad.
+Here are 25 foods you didn’t know you could freeze that will save you from wasting what is left after making a meal or from having to run to the store in a pinch.

 1. Buttermilk and Half & Half